dragon-forge/Docs/docs/api/hammeranims/animations/registration.md

 Each element of said registry is an instance of `org.zeith.hammeranims.api.animation.IAnimationContainer`.

 :::tip
-HammerLib already provides us with a simple content registration pipeline (see [`Content Registration`](/docs/api/hammerlib/basics/content_registration))
+HammerLib already provides us with a simple content registration pipeline (see [`📝 Content Registration`](/docs/api/hammerlib/basics/content_registration))

 This is what we're going to use to get animations registered properly and easily.
 :::